 You also have the option to start or end the trip at the splendid 200 foot high Skogafoss waterfall.

 The trail offers several routes laden with volcanic landscaped, copper-colored rhyolite peaks, steaming fumaroles and of course lush green landscapes.

 Summer is the best time to head out for this track.

 P.S.
-For more breathtaking views from movies, which inspire to travel more, check out this list of traveling movies.
+For more breathtaking views from movies, which inspired to travel more, check out this list of travel movies.